nikkilr88/egghead-asciicasts/build-redux-style-applications-with-angular-rxjs-and-ngrx-store/lessons/angular-2-use-a-reducer-to-change-an-object-s-property-inside-an-array.md

 ![Clicking on the names changes the hours](../images/angular-2-use-a-reducer-to-change-an-object-s-property-inside-an-array-clicking-names-changes-time.png)

-The same clock reducer that we use to manage the main clock is also the clock reducer that we can use to manage the time of a person, or of these people, so sometimes there are scenarios where a reducer, I wouldn't even need to use it in the store.
+The same clock reducer that we use to manage the main clock is also the `clock` reducer that we can use to manage the time of a `person`, or of these people, so sometimes there are scenarios where a reducer, I wouldn't even need to use it in the store.
 So it wouldn't get these type actions, right?
 Because right now I'm just sending the type manually.
 I'm not dispatching the type through the store.

 If that's the case, if I didn't have this main `clock` and I just wanted to use this reducer as a helper for my people reducer, then I wouldn't have to register it inside of my `main.ts`.
 Because this is only for the stores and the store passing along those types.
 I could delete that and still just use that inside of my people reducer, but since I'm using my clock reducer for my main clock, I need to keep it in the provide store registration, where it will pass the types for the clock.